If Only I Could Meditate: Which of these Categories do you Belong to?

 We tend to keep busy in all areas of our lives; when we’re not working – evenings, weekends, holidays or any time off.
 We fill our hours with ‘doing’ more.

-Nothing wrong with keeping busy, having hobbies and past-times.
+There is nothing wrong with keeping busy, having hobbies and past-times.
 But what does it even feel like to sit and do absolutely nothing?
 To remain still and simply watch our own bodies as they breathe and think?

 It’s common to believe that it’s ‘lazy’ to stop and do nothing.
 Yet this is ‘being’.